RobMeades/ioc-client/README.md

 ```
 ...and hence the `PARTUUID` I needed was `a2ac960e-03`.

-Now edit `/etc/fstab` and add the line for the new partition, in my case:
+Now edit `/etc/fstab` and add the line for the new partition, in my case this was:

 `PARTUUID=a2ac960e-03  /rw             ext4    defaults,noatime    0       0`

-...just below the other two "PARTUUID" lines.
+...just below the other two `PARTUUID` lines.

 Now reboot.
 Should the reboot fail, connect a monitor to the Raspberry Pi and determine what it is objecting to.
 You should then be able to put the SD card back into your other Linux machine in order to fix the problem.